gjtorikian/tailwind_merge/README.md

 Supports Tailwind v3.0 up to v3.2.

+## (WIP) Rust extension

+The Rust extension can be built with `rake compile`

+The default rake task (started with `rake default` or simply `rake`) builds and then runs the tests.

+The current setup is that the Rust methods are called unless `USE_RUBY` env var is set, in which case it falls back to the existing Ruby implementation.
+This is so you can test the Rust implementation against the Ruby tests.

 ## Installation

 Install the gem and add it to your application's Gemfile by executing: